HMB3/sdmgen/README.md

 ## For all the scenarios in the list
 for(scen in scen_list)

+  ## Download each to the specified folder, for EG 2070
   message('Get the worldclim data for ', scen) raster::getData('CMIP5',
                 var   = 'bio',